Acousto-optic modulator: Phase

 In addition, the phase of the diffracted beam will also be shifted by the phase of the sound wave.
 The phase can be changed by an arbitrary amount.

 Polarization

 Collinear transverse acoustic waves or perpendicular longitudinal waves can change the polarization.
 The acoustic waves induce a birefringent phase-shift, much like in a Pockels cell.
 The acousto-optic tunable filter, especially the dazzler, which can generate variable pulse shapes, is based on this principle.

-Modelocking
+Mode-locking

 Acousto-optic modulators are much faster than typical mechanical devices such as tiltable mirrors.
 The time it takes an AOM to shift the exiting beam in is roughly limited to the transit time of the sound wave across the beam (typically 5 to 100 ns).
 This is fast enough to create active modelocking in an ultrafast laser.
 When faster control is necessary electro-optic modulators are used.
 However, these require very high voltages (e.g. 1...10 kV), whereas AOMs offer more deflection range, simple design, and low power consumption (less than 3 W).

+Double-pass configuration

+Since the beam diffraction angle is determined by the electrical signal frequency, alignment is an issue in laser spectroscopy experiments where frequency is swept.
+To eliminate this, an AOM can be operated in the double-pass configuration, which automatically compensates for beam angle deflections.
+In this configuration, the beam is sent first through the AOM, before undergoing a 90˚ polarization rotation (typically with a quarter-wave plate and a mirror), and then back through the AOM where it is deflected again by the crystal at the same angle.
+Finally, the returning light is split off using a polarizing beam splitter.
+In this configuration, the output frequency shift is twice the electrical drive frequency.